Our Holidays Act payroll remediation

 When you will receive your payment

-We expect to make payments to former employees who’ve been affected early in 2019, once we’ve sourced and validated the required details.
+We expect to make payments to former employees who’ve been affected in 2019, once we’ve sourced and validated the required details.

 Superannuation and student loan repayments